Mo'Nique's Fat Chance

 Mo'Nique's Fat Chance is a reality TV miniseries.
 It featured 10 plus-sized women competing in a beauty pageant to become "Miss F.A.T.", which is explained as "Fabulous and Thick".
-It is hosted by actress Mo'Nique and aired from 2005 to 2007 on the Oxygen network.
+It was hosted by actress Mo'Nique and aired from 2005 to 2007 on the Oxygen network.

+During its first season, Mo'Nique's Fat Chance had the strongest ratings for an original show in the history of Oxygen.

 2005 edition

 The first season premiered August 6, 2005, on Oxygen.

 Among the prizes were: a participate in a professional photo shoot, be featured in a Just My Size catalog, win a closet filled with the latest Just My Size Fashions and a week long boot camp designed to showcase inner and outer beauty.

 The winner of the 2005 edition of Mo'Nique's Fat Chance was the late Joanne Borgella, who was subsequently a semi-finalist on season 7 of American Idol.
 The judges were Kevin Lennox, Shaquille O'Neal and Mia Tyler.